a-m-analytics/ai-marketing-analytics-dashboard/README.md

    - In Metabase, I create charts that compare actual ROAS to predicted ROAS by campaign or ad.
    - I also build tables that show the difference between actual and predicted values so I can see how well the model is doing.

-## Project structure (planned)
+## Project structure
 - `sql/schema.sql` – SQL to create the `ad_performance` table (and add prediction columns).
+- `screenshots/` – Dashboard screenshots.
-- `train_and_update_predictions.py` – Python script to train the model and update predictions in the database.
+- `notebooks/`  – Python script to train the model and update predictions in the database.
-- `requirements.txt` – Python dependencies.
-- `screenshots/` – Dashboard screenshots (for documentation and college apps).
-- `notebooks/` (optional) – Jupyter notebooks for experiments.

 ## Why I built this
 I’m a 10th grade student interested in data science, machine learning, and marketing.
 I wanted to create a project that feels like something used in a real company: collecting data, storing it in a database, analyzing it in a dashboard, and using AI to make predictions that can help with decisions like ad budget allocation.